Carlisle veteran receives Purple Heart 13 years after traumatic brain injury in Iraq

 “I went stiff as a board in my first day at Disney with my family and dropped to the ground and ended up in nearly a six-week coma, on life support,” said Ott.

-“He helps me with mobility and stability,” said Ott.
+“He helps me with mobility and stability,” Ott said.
 “He helps me with balance issues.”

 It’s a tradition Ott hopes continues.

-“I think honoring them for their services is very important,” said Ott.
+“I think honoring them for their services is very important,” he said.

 Ott says what’s next for him is spending time with his wife, two daughters and two granddaughters.